This BLOG On Does Co-Signing Affect In Buying Home In The Future Was UPDATED On January 20th, 2019

 Does Co-Signing Affect In Buying Home?
 The answer is yes if the co-borrower is planning in purchasing a home in the next 12 months.
 The answer to the question Does Co-Signing Affect In Buying Home is NO. This holds true if the co-borrower is planning on purchasing a home after 12 months.
-Being co-signer for someone and that person has made timely payments for at least twelve months by bank checks will exclude the mortgage payment of main borrower from DTI Calculations.
-This holds true as long as they can provide co-borrower with 12 months cancelled checks and/or bank statements.
+Being co-signer for someone and that person has made timely payments for at least twelve months by bank checks will exclude the mortgage payment of the main borrower from DTI Calculations.
+This holds true as long as they can provide a co-borrower with 12 months of canceled checks and/or bank statements.
 If this can be provided, co-borrowers can exclude that monthly payment obligation from debt to income calculations when applying for a mortgage loan in the future:

 - Cash monthly payments do not count even though the main borrower may have paid receipts

-Can Borrower Refinance Non-Occupant Co-Borrowers Out?
+Does Co-Signing Affect In Buying Home And Can Borrower Refinance Non-Occupant Co-Borrowers Out?

-Main reason for borrowers to add non-occupant co-borrowers is due to the fact that they do not qualify by themselves due to not enough income.
+The main reason for borrowers to add non-occupant co-borrowers is due to the fact that they do not qualify by themselves due to not enough income.

 - There are many instances where borrowers debt to income ratios exceed the maximum allowed by FHA

-- Any other income such as part time income, second jobs, or self employment income needs a two year seasoning to be able to be used as qualified income by lenders
+- Any other income such as part-time income, second jobs, or self-employment income needs a two-year seasoning to be able to be used as qualified income by lenders

 - On cases where other income cannot be used, borrowers can add non-occupant co-borrowers to the loan